 Go with whatever you’re feeling that day.
 Enjoy a new trail run you haven’t explored.
 If you’re feeling super strong, do some hill repeats.
-If you’re feeling mellow, keep it down to a dull roar.
+If you’re feeling mellow, keep it down to an easy, relaxed jog around the neighborhood.
 This day is up to you!

 Maybe you like to run early in the morning before work or school.
 Perhaps you like to get a boost from a workout during your lunch break.
-It’s okay to run in the evening, but try not to workout two to three hours before you go to bed–it can impair your sleep.
+It’s okay to run in the evening, but make sure to finish up at least an hour before bedtime so it doesn’t affect your sleep.

 Pro-tip: Especially if you’re just getting started, incorporate some cross-training, mobility work, and strength training into your training program.
 Lower impact cross-training such as yoga, pilates, and swimming improve your cardiovascular capabilities, keep you limber, reduce soreness, and your risk of injury.